 Field placement: California Association of Food Banks

-Max is documenting the impacts of COVID-19 on the state's emergency food system in collaboration with the California Association of Food Banks, which advocates on behalf of its member food banks to end hunger.
-In this role, Max is collecting, analyzing, and mapping data regarding food bank demand and distribution since the onset of the pandemic.
-Additionally, they are interviewing food bank representatives and California food systems experts to identify opportunities for policy change to support food bank operations.
+Max documented the impacts of COVID-19 on the state's emergency food system in collaboration with the California Association of Food Banks, which advocates on behalf of its member food banks to end hunger.
+In this role, Max collected, analyzed, and mapped data regarding food bank demand and distribution since the onset of the pandemic.
+Additionally, they interviewed food bank representatives and California food systems experts to identify opportunities for policy change to support food bank operations.
 Their report seeks to highlight the experience of food banks and their guests during the COVID-19 pandemic and provide policymakers with recommendations to support food bank operations now and in the event of another pandemic.